-Online brokerage firms provide brokerage accounts via the internet.
-While some online brokerage firms also have brick and mortar locations, others are online only.
-Within online brokerage firms there are full-service firms and discount or self-service firms.
-Online brokerage accounts often offer the lowest fees and give you freedom to buy and sell securities online with ease.
-They also tend to make information and research available to their consumers.
+• Online brokerage firms provide brokerage accounts via the internet, although some also have brick and mortar locations.
+Online brokers often offer the lowest fees and give investors freedom to trade online with ease.
+They also tend to make information and research available to consumers.

 How Does a Brokerage Account Work?

-Most brokerage firms, regardless of the type, require investors to use cash to open their accounts and to have enough funding in their account to cover the cost of purchasing stocks or bonds as well as any commission fees.
-There are however, certain companies, like SoFi, that don’t charge any fees for trading stocks.
+Some brokerage firms require investors to use cash to open their accounts and to have enough funding in their account to cover the cost of stocks or bonds as well as any commission fees.
+There are some however, like SoFi, that don’t require any initial deposit.

 Should I Set Up a Brokerage Account?